October 11th, 2005

 It’s a simple idea but is also sounds like a good idea, especially given the huge publicity that it initially generated.
 But it seems that as a long-term investment it wasn’t all that clever.
 So so thinks Yaro Starak (link via Problogger).

 Low levels of traffic from this kind of venture doesn’t surprise me at all – after all, a 10 x 10 ad (or even a 100 x 100 ad, costing $1,000) just gets lost on the page in a sea of junk.
 The site has appeal for a while but who’s going to bother to keep on visiting (other than people who’ve bought ad space to check up on it)?

 Yaro’s conclusion – “content is king”.

 This entry was posted on Tuesday, October 11th, 2005 at 15:03 and is filed under Random Stuff ....
 You can follow any responses to this entry through the RSS 2.0 feed.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.